Date: 25-26 February 2026

 - Market infrastructure and trading platforms

-The landmark event has already secured the backing of South Africa’s four leading banks—Absa, Nedbank, RMB, and Standard Bank Corporate and Investment Banking—as platinum sponsors, with the International Finance Corporation (IFC) joining as a strategic partner.
-In addition, a number of other local African, regional and international institutions, including DFIs, law firms, service providers and members of the insurance market have already confirmed their support and sponsorship.
+The landmark event has the backing of major financial institutions including South Africa’s four leading banks, Absa, Nedbank, RMB, and Standard Bank Corporate and Investment Banking, the International Finance Corporation (IFC), and other local African, regional and international institutions, including the Africa Finance Corporation (AFC), the Development Bank of Southern Africa (DBSA), among others.
 Together, this support underscores the Summit’s role in bringing Africa’s debt markets together, as well as creating a collaborative, inclusive, industry-led platform to advance Africa’s loan and bond markets.

 Mark your calendar now and be part of a tailored event aimed at enhancing liquidity, efficiency, transparency, and sustainability in Africa’s loan and capital markets.